Asiana Airlines : South Korean court upholds 45-day ban on Asiana's San Francisco flights | MarketScreener

 The flight ban will be implemented before the end of February, the transport ministry said in a statement.

-Asiana would discuss the exact timing of the suspension with authorities, a company spokesman said, adding the punishment would cost about 11 billion won ($9.3 million) in lost sales.
+Asiana would discuss the exact timing of the suspension with authorities, a company spokesman said, adding the punishment would cost it about 11 billion won ($9.3 million) in lost sales.

+South Korea's transport ministry plans to request other airlines to use bigger aircraft for their San Francisco route during the suspension of Asiana flights, a ministry official said, requesting anonymity as he is not authorised to speak to media.

+Korean Air Lines, the country's top carrier, did not have an immediate comment.

 Asiana Airlines flight 214 crashed in San Francisco in 2013 when the plane's tail struck a seawall short of the runway, killing three teenage passengers from China and injuring more than 180 out of about 300 people on board.

-The airline is struggling with falling travel demand to Japan amid diplomatic tension between Seoul and Tokyo.
+The airline, which had outstanding debt of 9.60 trillion won as of end-June, nearly seven times its equity, is struggling with falling travel demand to Japan amid diplomatic tension between Seoul and Tokyo.

 Its top shareholder is also looking for a buyer to run the carrier.

-(Reporting by Sangmi Cha, writing by Ju-min Park; Editing by Shri Navaratnam and Stephen Coates)
+(Reporting by Sangmi Cha; Writing by Ju-min Park; Editing by Stephen Coates and Muralikumar Anantharaman)